prashantjaiswal/NeuralNetworkAndDeepLearning/README.md

 7. Be able to implement vectorization across multiple training examples

-a. numpy is the fundamental package for scientific computing with Python.
+- numpy is the fundamental package for scientific computing with Python.
-b. h5py is a common package to interact with a dataset that is stored on an H5 file.
+- h5py is a common package to interact with a dataset that is stored on an H5 file.
-c. matplotlib is a famous library to plot graphs in Python.
+- matplotlib is a famous library to plot graphs in Python.
-d.
-PIL and scipy are used here to test your model with your own picture at the end.
+- PIL and scipy are used here to test your model with your own picture at the end.

 # Week 3